1Tolv2/FrontEnd3-CRM/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+These are the softwares that I have used during the building of this project
 * npm
   ```sh
   npm install npm@latest -g
   ```
-* React Router DOM
+* React Router DOM (locally in the app)
   ```sh
   npm install react-router-dom
   ```
-  * Styled Components
+  * Styled Components (locally in the app)
   ```sh
   npm install styled-components
   ```